flibdev/cyberpunk-mods/UI-Improvements/readme.md

 # flib's UI Improvements

-A collection of quality of life UI improvements to fix minor issues that annoyed me.
+A collection of quality-of-life UI improvements to fix minor issues that annoyed me.

 ### Inventory